Member Login

 If you're new to the club and haven't been out to one of our events before, here are some oh-so-handy tips for how to figure out which of the strangers you see are the ones you're actually looking for:

 - At our social events: A designated spot to loiter will be appointed, and the event coordinator will gather everyone in that spot.
-When possible, they will wear a yellow EOC baseball cap and/or have an Edmonton Outdoor Club sign nearby.
+When possible, they will wear a yellow EOC baseball cap.

 - At a carpool or event location: The carpool location will be described in as much detail as possible.
 Look for a group of people milling around some vehicles, likely toting hiking or other outdoor gear and again, look for the yellow cap.

-6. What if I don't want to sign the EOC waiver?
+5. What if I don't want to accept the EOC waiver?

-If you do not understand, agree to, or sign the EOC waiver, you will be unable to participate in EOC events.
-This is for the club's protection and safety, and we appreciate your hassle-free signature.
+If you do not understand and agree to the EOC waiver, you will be unable to participate in EOC events.
+This is for the club's protection and safety, and we appreciate your hassle-free agreement.

 Dogs are permitted on some events.
 This is at the discretion of the particular event's coordinator and whether the area in which the event occurs permits them.